- UWAP POETRY

 The Dorothy Hewett Award was established in 2015 by UWA Publishing.
-The aim of the Dorothy Hewett Award is to support literary talent both in and related to Western Australia, and to celebrate the life and writing of a stalwart Australian radical.
-The award will be an annual fixture designed to be a catalyst for writers beginning or furthering their professional writing careers.
+The aim of the Dorothy Hewett Award is to support literary talent both in and related to Western Australia, and to celebrate the life and writing of an Australian radical writer.
+The award is an annual fixture designed to be a catalyst for writers beginning or furthering their professional writing careers.
 The award is funded by The Copyright Agency's Cultural Fund, and our media partner is The Monthly.

 The Dorothy Hewett Award is open to all writers who have completed a manuscript and are seeking publication.
-The work must be fiction, narrative nonfiction or poetry, inclusive of hybrid genres such as verse novels or memoirs.
-The winner will receive a cash prize of $10,000, courtesy of Copyright Agency Limited, and will be offered a publishing contract by UWA Publishing.
+The work must be fiction, narrative nonfiction or poetry, inclusive of hybrid genres such as verse novels or memoir.
+The winner will receive a cash prize of $10,000, courtesy of Copyright Agency, and will be offered a publishing contract by UWA Publishing.